awslabs/duvet/design/lcov-parser/spec.md

 The parser MUST accept both LF and CRLF line endings.

+The parser MUST reject input that is not valid UTF-8.

+Rationale for the encoding rule: every known producer emits ASCII record keywords and UTF-8 (in practice, almost always ASCII) paths.
+The parser reads the tracefile as UTF-8 text, so non-UTF-8 input surfaces as an I/O error at the offending line rather than being lossily decoded into a key that can never match a source file.

 ## 5. Path Handling {#path-handling}

 The `SF:` payload names the source file.
 Producers differ: raw